intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/databricks.md

 ### 4. Install BigDL Libraries

-Use init script from [step 2](#2-generate-initialization-script) to install BigDL libraries.
-In the left panel, click **Compute > Choose your cluster > edit > Advanced options > Init Scripts > Paste init script path > Add > Restart cluster**.
+Use the init script from [step 2](#2-generate-initialization-script) to install BigDL libraries.
+In the left panel, click **Compute > Choose your cluster > edit > Advanced options > Init Scripts > Paste init script path > Add > Confirm**.

 ![](images/config-init-script.png)

-After restart the cluster, the needed libraries is all installed.
+Then start or restart the cluster.
+After starting/restarting the cluster, the libraries specified in the init script are all installed.

 ### **5. Run BigDL on Databricks**